omahacodeschool/ruby-prompt__conditionals/lib/conditionals.md

 == still maintains that the two inputs are seperate but equal, such as a similie.
 We're glowing like the metal on the edge of a knife.
 We're glowing == the metal on the edge of a knife

+In ruby if we ran the code lion == bravery the result would be false.
+But if you assign them to equivalent variables such as lion=1 and bravery=3-2 then lion==bravery becomes true.